Bug Tracker

 See also #1863.

-The handler onerror works for Firefox, doesn't work on any other browsers.
 I thought one could put code inside a <script> with src and it'd gets executed if the url would fail (like <object>s).
 But no :(